Arjun-G-Ravi/Non-AI-Notes/04_Programming principles/i_python_codebase_structure.md

-[1] Use relative import to import p1, to make future importing easier [2] and hence, cannot be put into any single sub-directory
+[1] Use relative import to import p1, to make future importing easier [2] and hence, cannot be put into any single sub-directory [3] Some people like to put all the important directories in the file called src(source).
+Others think that it is redundant.